Tydus/docker-wireguard-client/README.md

 Quick Start
 ===========

-Container configures firewall to block all traffic while VPN network is disconnected.

 * Prepare `Docker` host kernel

   - The `WireGuard` kernel module must be available in `Docker` host kernel